svx/k8-traefik/docs/tutorial.md

 ### 3.1 Create A Service

 <!-- markdownlint-disable -->
-Given that a *Deployment* can run multiple Traefik Proxy Pods, a [*Service*](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes docs about services") is required to forward the traffic to any of the Pod instances.
+Given that a *Deployment* can run multiple Traefik Proxy Pods, a [*Service*](https://kubernetes.io/docs/concepts/services-networking/service/ "Link to Kubernetes docs about services") is required to forward the traffic to any of the Pods.
 <!-- markdownlint-enable -->

 Create a file called `02-traefik-services.yml` and insert the two *Service* resources: